- Date : 18/10/2022

 The minimum period for almost all RDs is 6 months, and this is extendable by multiples of 3 months up to a maximum permissible period of 10 years (120 months).
 The benefit that RDs offer is that you can define the length of the term.
 However, once fixed, that period will also serve as a ‘lock-in’ (usually 3 months) for your investment.

 What is the interest rate paid on RDs?

-The interest rate offered on RDs is directly correlated to the prime rate of the Reserve Bank of India (RBI) and is compounded and credited to the account on a quarterly basis.
-Rates currently range from 7.5% to 9.00%.
+This is one of the most common RD FAQ.
+Recurring Deposit interest rates are directly correlated to the prime rate of the Reserve Bank of India (RBI) and is compounded and credited to the account on a quarterly basis.
+Rates currently range from 2.50% to 8.50%.